 World Wildlife Day is a global observance day designated by the UN as a day dedicated to celebrating and raising awareness of the world’s wild animals and plants on the brink of extinction.
-This year’s theme is Big Cats: Predators Under Threat but all the world’s wildlife deserves your thoughts today – and every day.
+This year’s theme is ‘Forests and Livelihoods: Sustaining People and Planet’.

-I used World Wildlife Day as an excuse to spend a little time researching and reflecting upon not only the state of the world’s big cats, but of the world’s wildlife more generally and the rapidly diminishing numbers, and what we can do about the dire situation of wildlife on this planet as travellers, writers and publishers.
+Every year I use World Wildlife Day as an excuse to spend some time researching and reflecting upon the theme as much as the state of the world’s wildlife generally, the rapidly diminishing wildlife populations around the planet, and what we can do about the dire situation of wildlife on Earth as travellers, writers and publishers.

 There are few things that have brought us greater pleasure on our travels over the years than wildlife encounters – from closely observing lionesses and their cubs, above, at Sarova Salt Lick at Tsavo West in Kenya and koala spotting on Kangaroo Island in South Australia to nature walks, mangrove cruises and birdwatching in places as diverse as Costa Rica’s Manuel Antonio National Park, S’Albufera Nature Park in Spain’s Mallorca, and Kakadu National Park in Australia’s Northern Territory.